Maxi Hughes: Professional career

 Three fights later he fought undefeated prospect Viktor Kotochigov for the WBC International lightweight title on 9 October 2020 at the Caesars Palace in Dubai.
 In what media outlets described as an "upset", Hughes scored a knockdown in the third-round en route to a UD victory with the judges' scorecards reading 97–92, 96–93 and 95–94.

 In his next fight he faced Paul Hyland Jr for the vacant British lightweight title on 19 March 2021 at the Whites Hotel in Bolton.
 In what was considered by media outlets as a "controversial" decision, Hughes emerged victorious via eighth-round TKO.
 Hughes landed a punch to the body of Hyland, causing him to bend over in pain.
 After referee Mark Lyson initially ordered Hughes to a neutral corner, believing Hyland had touched the floor, Hyland turned his back and walked to the opposite corner.
 Lyson then corrected his mistake and signalled Hughes to resume the action, at which point, he ran across the ring and landed a right hand on Hyland with his back still turned.
 Hyland fell to the floor, prompting Lyson to begin a ten count.
 He made it back to his feet by the count of nine only for Lyson to call a halt to the contest, awarding Hughes the British title in his third attempt.

 Following his British title victory, Hughes made his first attempt at a world championship; facing Jovanni Straffon for the lightly-regarded IBO lightweight title on 4 September at the Headingley Rugby Stadium in Leeds.
 Serving as part of the undercard for Josh Warrington vs. Mauricio Lara, Hughes won a wide UD with two judges scoring the bout 120–117 while the third scored it 119–109.

 On March 16, 2024 in Las Vegas, Hughes faced the undefeated William Zepeda in a WBA lightweight title eliminator.
 Zepeda won the fight via stoppage in four rounds.

-On December 14, 2024, in Monte Carlo, Monaco, Hughes defeated an "outclassed" Gary Cully via unanimous decision to win the WBA Continental lightweight title, in what was described by Eddie Hearn as a "world-class performance."
+On 14 December 2024, in Monte Carlo, Monaco, Hughes defeated Gary Cully via unanimous decision to win the WBA Continental lightweight title.

+On 23 May 2025, Hughes defeated Archie Sharp by unanimous decision at Keepmoat Stadium in Doncaster to win the vacant WBC Silver lightweight title.

+On 12 December 2025 at Duty Free Tennis Stadium in Dubai, United Arab Emirates, he lost via majority decision to Bakhodur Usmonov.

+Hughes faced Pierce O'Leary for the vacant IBO super-lightweight title at 3Arena in Dublin on 14 March 2026, having taken the fight on two weeks notice when Mark Chamberlain withdrew due to illness.
+He lost when he retired on his stool at the end of the fifth round.

-Hughes is scheduled to face Rafael Acosta for the vacant European lightweight title at the Velodrome in Dos Hermanas, Spain, on 6 December 2025.
+He is scheduled to face Giorgio Visioli at Utilita Arena in Sheffield on 24 October 2026.